 9. Test your product with a seed launch

 You might understandably be a little nervous about sharing your online course with the public, especially if it’s your first one.
 After all, you’re putting yourself, your knowledge, and your product out there into the world.
-Even if you’re convinced that your course is educational and informative and that it can help a lot of people, you really won’t know how well it’ll go over with consumers until it’s live on your ecommerce website.
+Even if you’re convinced that your course is educational and informative and that it can benefit a lot of people, you really won’t know how well it’ll go over with consumers until it’s live on your ecommerce website.

 For this reason, you may want to consider a seed launch with a small group of consumers to test your product out beforehand.
-A seed launch will serve to demonstrate that there’s indeed a market for your course, discover a need for new features you hadn’t thought of previously, and allow you to troubleshoot and fix any issues before the actual launch.
+A seed launch will serve to demonstrate that there’s indeed a market for your course, discover a need for new tools or features you hadn’t thought of previously, and allow you to troubleshoot and fix any issues before the actual launch.

 Fortunately, seed launches are very easy to implement once you have a near-final version of your product ready.
 They don’t require a ton of marketing effort on your end—just a bit of thoughtful preparation and reaching out to people who you think may be interested in your course.

-• Your inner circle, i.e., friends and family
+- Your inner circle, i.e., friends and family

-• Your email newsletter subscribers
+- Your email newsletter subscribers

-• Your followers on social media
+- Your followers on social media

-• Your business contacts from your industry or networking events
+- Your business contacts from your industry or networking events

 In order to recruit as many testers as possible, you may want to offer people a free trial to test your course.
 If you’re worried about not earning revenue from your seed launch, note that the feedback you’ll receive during this test period may very well be invaluable to helping you to improve your product and attracting more customers in the long run.

-10. Market your online course
+10. Market your online course to attract sales

-After all your hard work in preparing, creating, and finally launching your online course, you may be ready to relax and make your first online sale…hang on, though!
+After all your hard work in preparing, creating, and finally launching your online course, you may be ready to relax and make your first online sale… Hang on, though!

-• Social media
+- Social media

 If you haven’t already created accounts on different social media networks, now is the time to do so!
 Social media marketing offers ecommerce entrepreneurs of all kinds a wealth of opportunities for building engagement with their audiences and connecting with current and potential customers alike, ultimately helping to drive site traffic and increase sales!